daidodo/format-imports-vscode/README.md

 #### `maximumNamesPerWrappedLine`

-If an import statement is wrapped, this values decides how many names there are per line.
+If an import statement is wrapped, this value decides how many names there are per line.

 For example, if you set:
 ```json